palankai/workstation/README.md

 Download and execute the `initial-setup.sh` file.
 That script does the following:
 - Environment setup, so my machine setups can be slightly different
-- Install requirements: homebrew, ansible and gpg
+- Install requirements: homebrew, Ansible, and GPG
-- setup gpg & ssh
+- setup GPG & ssh
 - Clone the repository

 ### 2. Start the setup process